Tha Thung Na Dam

 Background

-“Dam” is a component of water source development to be utilized worthwhile in irrigation, agriculture and electricity generation as well as developing the quality of life of local people to have a better wellbeing.
+“Dam” is a part of water source development for the utmost benefits in irrigation, agriculture, and electricity generation, as well as raising the quality of life of the locals.

-Tha Thung Na Dam has supplied electricity since December 1981 and February 1983 respectively.
-The opening of the dam was officially performed on 16 April 1982.
-Presently, the power plant has contractual generating capacity of 39 MW.
+Tha Thung Na Dam started its commercial operation in December 1981 and February 1982, respectively.
+The opening of the dam was officially performed on April 16, 1982.
+Presently, the power plant has a contracted generating capacity of 39 MW.

 Characteristics of Dam